ShipBob’s Developer API allows two forms of authentication, depending on the use case: Personal Access Token (PAT) or OAuth 2.0.

 &grant_type=refresh_token

-Step 5: Get Your Channel ID
+Step 5: Retrieve Your Channel ID

 GET https://api.shipbob.com/1.0/channel